 Tips for going green

-So, if 2018 is your year to go green, here are four tips to make eating more plant foods easy:
+So, if you're going green, here are four tips to make eating more plant foods easy:

 Eat veggies at every meal

 New Zealanders have a way to go to meet the recommended 5 serves of veggies and fruit a day, with 38% unable to meet this target.
 To make it achievable, we really need to be striving to add veggies to every meal.
 Breakfast is often the biggest hurdle but this can be as simple as adding some spinach or left over roast pumpkin to your morning omelette, adding some greens to a smoothie or spreading your toast with avo.

 Local produce that’s in season is fresh, delicious and generally cheaper, so make the most of it.
 Stocking the fridge with seasonal fruit and veggies will not only inspire you to eat more plant foods, it will also help to support local growers and is a more sustainable choice, reducing the need for storage and transport.

 Try prepping your veggies for the day or the week in advance.
 Keep chopped up veggie sticks and fruit in the fridge for a ready-to-go snack, pre-make versatile dips and spreads like hummus that can be frozen in ice cube containers for a single serve, have canned legumes in the pantry so they are ready for the week ahead or roast up a tray of veggies to add to meals.